DarrenBro/tensorFlow/README.md

 **Note to setting up your IDE
 Installing TensorFlow

 mkdir tensorFlow
 cd tensorFlow

-Create a virtualenv
+**Create a virtualenv

 python3.7 -m venv .

+**Running this command creates the target directory (creating any parent directories that don’t exist already) and places a pyvenv.cfg file in it with a home key pointing to the Python installation from which the command was run (a common name for the target directory is .venv).

+**Activate this virtual envirnoment

+source /bin/activate

+**Install dependencies

 sudo easy_install pip
-or pip install --upgrade pip (if you have pip already, my version at this time is pip version 19.1.1) pip3 install tensorflow check => pip3 show tensorflow
+(my version at this time is pip version 19.1.1) pip3 install tensorflow check => pip3 show tensorflow